Our mission

 How our program works in schools

-• Classes meet once a week during the school day.
+• Classes meet once a week during the school day for 45 minutes to an hour.
+The program begins in October and ends in May.

-• Given a scripted curriculum, teachers impart investment fundamentals that reinforce mathematics, reading and social studies skills.
+• Given trainings and a scripted curriculum, teachers impart investment fundamentals that reinforce mathematics, reading and social studies skills.

 • Perfect weekly school attendance and improvements in mathematics and reading grades enables students to “earn” SIF dollars used to purchase publicly-traded company stocks.